Copyright 2003, The Wicker Woman©–Cathryn Peters

 The leaves of cattails are readily available to harvest locally in most areas, are inexpensive and for the untrained eye, are hard to distinguish from bulrush when used in weaving chair seats.

-Bulrush however, typically grows in slow moving rivers, so is not as accessible as the cattails; much more difficult to locate and harvest.
+Bulrush plants however, typically grow in slow moving rivers, so is not as accessible as the cattails and are much more difficult to locate and harvest.
 And for the chair seat weaver, using bulrush excels over the use of cattail leaves because they have round stalks instead of sharp, flat leaves.

 If you cannot harvest your own supply of either cattail leaves or bulrush, they are seasonally available for purchase from a couple of cane and basket supply companies listed on the Cane & Basket Weaving Supplies page on WickerWoman.com